 Well, you are not alone here, foreigners usually describe our extremely clean and neat streets as a visit card of our country.

-The cleaninliness phenomenon can be explained by innate tidiness and need for order.
+The cleanliness phenomenon can be explained by innate tidiness and the need for order.

-Others believe it’s due the abundance of trash cans everywhere and tireless work of street sweepers.
+Others believe it’s due to the abundance of trash cans everywhere and tireless work of street sweepers.

 If you’re coming with an open heart you will easily fall in love with the country… or even find real love for yourself.
 You don’t have to take it on trust.